 - Screening Questionnaire for Immunizations: Adults | Children & Teens

 - Eligibility Screening Record (for children under 19 years of age)

 * If you are unable to print these forms, they will be provided to you at the time of your appointment.

 Watch the Spanish-language video Protege la salud de su bebe con las vacunas.

-The Health Department recognized Burke Pediatrics during National Infant Immunization Week for its commitment to providing immunizations to children in the Fairfax community.
+The Health Department recognized Children's Medical Associates of Northern Virginia during National Immunization Awareness Month for its commitment to providing immunizations to children in the Fairfax community.

 - What are the reasons to vaccinate my baby?

 - Learn about vaccine safety.